thma/generic-persistence/README.md

 ## Status

 The library is still work in progress.
 All test cases are green and it should be ready for early adopters.
+As of now there is full support for SQLite and PostgreSQL.
+Support for other databases will be implemented on demand.

-But API changes are still possible and several things are still missing:
+API changes are still possible and several things are still missing:

 - auto-incrementing primary keys
-- caching
 - coding free support for 1:1 and 1:n relationships (using more generics magic)
 - schema migration
 - ...